Sanchita Tiwari: Future depends on how we shape it today!

-A topper in her class with A+ in all subjects in 9th standard and also a national level archer and a passionate dancer.
+An ace student in 12th standard and also a national-level archer and a passionate dancer.

-Her aspirations: To win a gold medal in archery at the Olympics!
+Her aspiration: To win a gold medal in archery in the Olympics!

-Young Sanchita has bagged numerous accolades in the field of her passions but what piqued everyone’s curiosity is her easy-going ways of balancing her passion and studies.
+Sanchita has bagged numerous accolades in the field of her interest but what piqued everyone’s curiosity is her easy-going way of balancing her passion and studies.
 Her motto, ‘Study thoroughly, study every day.’

-Her strong focus and determination are the key ingredients that have been helping Sanchita strike and balance between her study curriculum and archery since 8th standard.
-“My training schedule doesn’t allow me to visit my school very often, as I spend most of my days in the Sports Authority of India, Sonepat.
+Her strong focus and determination are the key ingredients that help Sanchita strike a fine balance between her studies and archery.
+“My training schedule doesn’t allow me to go to school often, as I spend most of my days at the Sports Authority of India, Sonepat.
 Thus, my parents have decided to come up with a proper timetable for me after consulting my principal.
-This timetable meets all my requirements, as it allots enough time for my studies and other activities.”
+This timetable meets all my requirements, as it allows enough time for my studies and other activities.”

-She divides and equally devotes her time for studies and sports from 4 A.M every morning.
-Her daily routine looks something like this:
+Sanchita divides and equally devotes her time for studies and sports from 4 A.M every morning.
+Here’s what her day looks like:

-4.00 A.M: Wakes up at dawn and practice yoga for a healthy mind and body.
+4.00 A.M: Wake up and practice yoga for a healthy mind and body

-6.00 A.M: Practice archery along with other national level players where her coach directs her to perfection.
+6.00 A.M: Practice archery along with other national-level players

-9.00 A.M: Some gym time and physical activities to keep up her spirit and help her to concentrate on studies.
+9.00 A.M: Gym time and physical activities to keep up her spirit and help her concentrate on studies

-4.00 P.M: Practice maths problems for an hour and then studies subject like science and social studies which require extra efforts.
+4.00 P.M: Practice maths problems for an hour and then study subjects like science and social studies which require extra effort

 Tips & Tricks to score A+ in studies

-As Sanchita says, “we can excel in any exam if we put our 100% effort.
+As Sanchita says, “We can excel in any exam if we put our 100% effort.
 In order to do so, we must study every day to keep ourselves updated.
-Concentration is one of the key factors of this path, failing which; we tend to forget things very quickly.
-According to me, the best way to concentrate is to ‘write what we read.’
+Concentration is one of the key factors in this path, failing which; we tend to forget things very quickly.
+According to me, the best way to concentrate is to write what we read.
 I have grown the habit of making notes by myself while studying.
-This not only helps me with speed during exams but also works as a catalyst in the process of memorization.”
+This also helps me with speed during exams.”

 About the Topper:

-Sanchita Tiwari is a young national level archer from Ghaziabad and a passionate Kathak dancer who believes in setting short targets and achieving them in order to hear her goal.
-She is satisfied with the fact that her life is turning the folds where she is learning something new at every phrase.
-“Since I am writing my board exams in the coming year, I have increased my number of study hours.
-Once I started learning from the BYJU’S app, Maths as a subject became super easy for me.
-With lots of exercise sheets and simplified explanations, Maths is my favourite subject now.
-While my school teachers help me stays updated with the current discussions and topics, my mentors from BYJU’S guides me with my studies and subject related doubts.” (she smile broadly)
+Sanchita Tiwari is a young national level archer from Ghaziabad and a passionate Kathak dancer who believes in setting short targets and achieving them in order to reach her goal.
+“Since I am writing my board exams soon, I have increased my number of study hours.
+Once I started learning from BYJU’S – The Learning App, maths as a subject became super easy for me.
+With lots of exercise sheets and simplified explanations, maths is my favorite subject now.
+While my school teachers help me stay updated with the current discussions and topics, my mentors from BYJU’S guide me with my studies and subject-related doubts.” (she smiles broadly)

-With a satisfactory smile, Sanchita’s mother adds, “she is very serious about the video lessons.
+With a satisfactory smile, Sanchita’s mother adds, “She is very serious about the video lessons.
 Sometimes you can see her make various hand gestures in the air while learning science topics.
-From this, I could make out that she is able to relate to the lectures and visualize in a similar manner.
+From this, I could make out that she is able to relate to the lectures and visualize them in a similar manner.
 I am happy that we could introduce her to the app at the right time.
-Now I don’t have to worry much about the 10th and 12th boards exams.”
+Now I don’t have to worry much about her board exams.”